ToothedTomb/GFPing/README.md

 # Compile:
 cargo build --release

+# Make into a Debian package:
+Install cargo-deb to begin with -  cargo install cargo-deb Now go to the project folder and run - run cargo-deb Now you have a Debian package.
 # How to install:
-Go to /target/release and then use the install.sh script there.
+Go to /target/release and then use the install.sh script there or you can download the Debian package (only for Arm64 at the moment).
-You can also go to releases on this Github and install the allready compiled software and use the install.sh in the same folder as the compiled software.
 # Credits:
 Joanthan Steadman. :)